-While some sources of trauma are time-limited, other occur repeatedly over prolonged periods of time.
+While some sources of trauma are time-limited, others occur repeatedly over prolonged periods of time.
 The term complex PTSD is used to capture the profound psychological harm these people exposed to the latter have experienced, including changes in self-concept, problems with emotional regulation, distorted perceptions of the perpetrator, and impaired relationships with others.

 The World Health Organization publishes the International Classification of Diseases, now in its 11th edition, and it’s used in various areas worldwide.
 The recently released ICD-11 considers complex PTSD to be a distinct diagnosis from PTSD, but the DSM-5 does not.
 Why is that?

 According to the ICD-11, complex PTSD is: